original Curriculum Model

 Learning the application of technical skills and their scientific theories.

-Developing problem skills in their economic, political, and cultural context.
+Developing problem solving skills in their economic, political, and cultural context.

 Implicit and explicit communication: Intrapersonal skills and the ability to identify an orator’s social background.